<aside>

 🤳 Camera setup

-- The camera on the back of the iOS device, rear-facing camera, is the one used for
+- The rear-facing camera is the one used for recording, position the smartphones accordingly

-- Position the cameras to avoid segment occlusions.
+- Position the cameras to avoid segment occlusions during the task

 - Avoid people in the background.
 Our algorithms are built to handle this, but it will make them slower and error prone.